Five ways IoT can make your life easier

 For instance, a smart home can sense when you are present, and can adjust lighting levels accordingly.
 This is because the connected devices in your home are constantly communicating with each other and collecting user data, which allows your home to build a rich portrait of your daily habits and routines whilst always keeping your individual preferences in mind.

 IoT in the home not only makes your life easier by automating various housekeeping tasks like temperature or lighting adjustments, but it can also help the environment by making sure you only use energy when and where you need it.
 For instance, if you leave a room and forget to switch off the lights, your programmed smart home system will switch it off for you.
-Either that, or you can check on your home from anywhere with your dedicated app and make sure that all lights are switched off.
+You can also check on your home from anywhere with your dedicated app and make sure that all those lights are switched off yourself.

-Seeing as IoT connected devices are constantly gathering data, this makes them applicable to a whole host of possibilities within the realm of medicine and healthcare.
+IoT connected devices are constantly gathering data opening up a whole host of possibilities within the realm of medicine and healthcare.
 Healthcare providers can provide patients with wearables that can track a patient’s condition, which could help make diagnostics more accurate thanks to extra insights into symptoms and trends.

-This could also help people in tracking their own health with their own wearable devices, which can give people more control over their lives and how they manage their health.
-For example, smart inhalers come with sensors that connects to an app to help people with asthma track their symptoms and usage.
-This also helps patients take their medication more consistently, and also generates usage reports that can be shared with a patient’s doctor, resulting in highly personalised treatment and healthcare.
+This could also help people in tracking their own health with their own wearable devices, giving people more control over their lives and how they manage their health.
+For example, smart inhalers come with sensors that connect to an app to help people with asthma track their symptoms and usage.
+This also helps patients take their medication more consistently, as well as generating usage reports that can be shared with a patient’s doctor, resulting in highly personalised treatment and healthcare.

 The most common IoT technology applications in healthcare today are as follows:

-Ultimately, IoT in healthcare can provide doctors and patients alike with more transparency around symptoms and illnesses, giving the healthcare industry a more proactive approach to treatment and making everybody's life easier.
+Ultimately, IoT in healthcare can provide doctors and patients alike with more transparency around symptoms and illnesses, giving the healthcare industry a more proactive approach to treatment, making everyone’s lives easier.

 IoT has had a prominent effect on the way we exercise and maintain a healthy lifestyle.
 There are plenty of activity trackers and fitness apps that give us an accurate overview of our performance during periods of exercise.
-This can help us monitor our efforts in the gym, and the data gathered is individual to your habits, meaning you can visualise your progress over time.
+These can help monitor efforts in the gym, for example: data gathered is individual to each person’s habits, meaning you can visualise your progress over time.

 IoT can also benefit the business end of the fitness industry.
-Gym owners can track the number of attendees at their gym, giving them key insights into what the peak times are on any given day, as well as monitoring things like machine health.
+Gym owners can track the number of attendees at their gym, giving them key insights into what the peak times are on any given day, as well as keeping an eye on other aspects such as machine health.
 This can help gym owners take a proactive approach to servicing and maintaining machinery in the facility by allowing them to predict the life cycles of the equipment.

 IoT enabled vehicles can also make parking stress free.
-The average motorist in the UK spends nearly four days every year (91 hours) looking for parking spaces (BPA).
-IoT parking solutions can help fight against pollution as it will reduce the circulation of vehicles in search of parking, and fluid traffic can lessen the concentration of gas emissions.
+The average motorist in the UK spends nearly four days every year (91 hours) looking for parking spaces.
+IoT parking solutions can help fight against pollution as it can reduce the circulation of vehicles in search of parking.
+Fluid traffic can also lessen the concentration of gas emissions.